Skip to content

 -resize 1920 0Max width 1920 px, height scales

-cwebp is script-friendly.
-It does not preview output or remember project presets across repos.
+Limitation: No preview UI or project presets across repos.

-2. Choose Tools → Adjust Size… to the width your CSS uses (times 2 for Retina if needed).
+2. Tools → Adjust Size… to CSS width times 2 if needed.

 Resize before lossy conversion.
 Re-running cwebp at lower quality on an oversized source wastes visual budget on pixels nobody sees.

-Compare byte size of WebP and fallback JPEG in the network panel after deploy.
-If savings are under 15%, revisit resize width before you lower quality further.
+Compare WebP and fallback JPEG sizes in the network panel.
+If savings are under about 15%, revisit resize width before you lower quality.
+Regenerate WebP when the source PNG changes.
+Clear CDN cache after you replace assets.